Frequently Asked Questions

 Additionally, families can visit a Family Resource Center for application and verification support.
 Click here to find a Family Resource Center.

 When will I know if my child is placed at our preferred preschool site?

-For early bird applicants who applied in May, you will be notified of your placement status mid July.
-Starting in July, you will know whether your child is offered a seat or is on a site’s waitlist immediately after submitting the application on the next screen, and through an email notification.
+For early bird applicants who applied in April, you will be notified of your placement status no later than the end of May.
+Starting in May, you will know whether your child is offered a seat or is on a site’s waitlist immediately after submitting the application on the next screen and through an email notification

 If I have multiple children that I would like to enroll in preschool, how can I ensure that they are placed in the same site?